ZephireNZ/zephire.nz/static/posts/2024-01-01-opnsense-4g-failover.md

 I eventually whittled down my options based on the required bands, availability on AliExpress, and price and landed on [the EM7430 chip](EM7430) from Sierra Wireless.

 But of course things are never that easy.
 EM7430 is an M.2 chip, so it'll be wired up the the "5G" SIM as mentioned above.
 M.2 comes in a variety of sizes and it just so happens that the EM740 has a length of 42mm but my board only supports M.2 chips with a length of 52mm.
+Sierra wireless do also sell "MC" variants of their chips that use Mini PCIe, however I couldn't find any on AliExpress that had the right bands and looked trustworthy enough to order.

 So now I need to find an adaptor to "stretch" out the chip to fit.
 Well, it seems most people going this route don't have a SIM slot hardwired to their board because the vast majority of chips (at least on AliExpress) come with a built-in SIM slot.
 I could only find one or two which didn't, and these instead had an extension that would knock into the M.2 storage on my board instead.